Peliha-ip/Shellfish-Reigns/README.md

 - Renaming a coconut crab "Ziggurab" or "Drummidary" will change its model to match either character.
 - Elder guardians can rarely spawn near rigs.
 - Pirates are found in pirate ships and rigs.
-- Cone snails have very deadly poison, if they sting a player, wither, slowness, weakness, and poison is granted to them.
+- Cone snails have very deadly poison.
+If they sting a player, wither, slowness, weakness, nausea, and poison are granted to them.
 So, just like in real life, do not touch it.
+- Crafting a conch shell with a goat horn results in the ocean horn.
+Ocean horns attract nearby aquatic animals and repel aquatic monsters.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)